CHEMMAT 304 : The Future of Energy

 Course Overview

-Important: Mandatory workshops (WRKs) and labs (LABs) are pre-timetabled for Weeks 2, 3, 8, 11 and 12 (subject to change) because of activities that require the presence of all students.
+1. Mandatory sessions such as labs are pre-timetabled for Weeks 2, 3, 8, 11 and 12 (subject to change) because of group activities that require the presence of all students.
 We will discuss exact dates, tasks and time management details in Week 1.
+Please also see the Attendance Policy below.

 Course Requirements